 - Waiting for the lamp to cool down.

 - Twist off the halogen lamp cover ring and pull down the lamp.

 - GU10 lamps must be twisted off anticlockwise whereas MR16 just pull off.

 Thanks to The Ultimate Handyman for the in-depth DIY Down Light Replacement Video

 Buy the highest wattage LED lamp you can find or afford.
 Usual wattage for LED should be 5w and above to get a nice bright light similar to halogens.
 6 watts or above are a good start for LED downlights.

 If you have dimmer make sure you buy a dim-able LED otherwise they won’t work or will flicker.

 Some MR16 LED lamps won’t work with the old style iron core transformers that would be inside your roof space.
 If you find that your 12v transformers don’t power up your LED lamps you will have to get them replaced by an electrician

 Different Shape Light Bulbs and Codes:

 Colour of LED Lamps:

 - Cool White is a very light blue type of light which is suitable for kitchens and bathrooms.

 - Warm White is a more orange/yellow type of light and is perfect for living room and bedrooms.

-If you would like to know the procedure to install your own LED lighting kit which are far superior to the GU10 plug in types check out this DIY step by step Kitchen LED lighting Project
+If you would like to know the procedure to install your own LED lighting kit which is far superior to the GU10 plug-in types check out this DIY step by step Kitchen LED lighting Project